 Deduction not depend on amount of expenses incurred:- Even if your actual expenses on above mentioned disabled dependent relative is less than amount mentioned above you will be eligible to full deduction.

-5. NO Clubbing of Income of Disabled Minor with Income of his Parents Under Section 64 – Although there is no direct deduction under section 64 but income generated by minor child who is disable will not be clubbed with the Income of his parents.
+Although there is no direct deduction under section 64 but income generated by minor child who is disable will not be clubbed with the Income of his parents.
 As the income of the child is not clubbed the child is treated as a separate Individual and can file his independent Income Tax return with all its benefits.
 An Individual can transfer their revenue generating asset like fix deposits in the name of disable child and the interest earned will not be clubbed with the income of individual but will be assessed separately, which provides significant scope for tax savings.
 Further the disable child while filing its own return can claim benefit under section 80U.
+Clubbing Of Income under the Income Tax Act, 1961 (Section 60 to Section 64)

 Read Below article for Profession Tax Rates Applicable in Maharashtra and also about exemption from Profession tax in Maharashtra to Handicapped Person with more than 40 % disability or parent of a physically disabled or mentally retarded child – New Profession Tax Rates in Maharashtra & Provisions